-- (A) The Contractor is responsible for paying the annual Health Insurer Fee. - (B) The Utah legislature has appropriated funding for the purpose of assisting the Contractor in paying the Health Insurer Fee.
-The funding for the Health Insurer Fee shall be incorporated into the monthly Capitation Rates found in Attachment F. The Department shall incorporate the funding appropriated for the Health Insurer Fee into the Capitation Rates on a prospective basis.
-The Capitation Rates shall be adjusted each state fiscal year to ensure actuarial soundness from the previous fiscal year.
-During the annual Capitation Rate adjustment the Department shall: - (1) reduce the new Capitation Rate by the amounts of the Health Insurer Fee incorporated into the previous year's Capitation Rate which the Department has determined through actuarial certification has been overpaid during the previous fiscal year; or - (2) request an appropriation from the Utah legislature for additional funding in the event the Department determines through actuarial certification that the amount appropriated the Utah legislature does not adequately cover incorporation of the Health Insurer Fee into the new Capitation Rates. - (C) The Department shall not fund the Health Insurer Fee if the Utah legislature fails to appropriate funding for this purpose. - (D) By September 30 of each year, the Contractor shall provide to the Department its Health Insurer Fee invoice relating to the premiums paid to the Contractor under this contract.
-The Contractor shall also provide any additional supporting documentation relating to the Health Insurer Fee requested by the Department.
+- (A) The Contractor is responsible for paying the annual Health Insurer Fee. - (B) The monthly Capitation Rates found in Attachment F include the Health Insurer Fee as well as any associated state and federal taxes directly arising out of the Health Insurer Fee.
+The Department shall incorporate funding for the Health Insurer Fee into the Capitation Rates on a prospective basis.
+The Capitation Rates shall be adjusted as needed each year to ensure actuarial soundness.
+During the Capitation Rate adjustment the Department shall reconcile the new Capitation Rate by the amounts of the Health Insurer Fee incorporated into the previous year's Capitation Rate which the Department has determined (through actuarial certification) has been overpaid or underpaid during the previous fiscal year. - (C) The Department shall fund the Health Insurer Fee up to the amount appropriated by the Utah state legislature.
+The Department may request an appropriation from the Utah legislature for additional funding in the event the Department determines through actuarial certification that the amount appropriated by the Utah legislature does not adequately cover incorporation of the Health Insurer Fee into the new Capitation Rates. - (D) By September 30 of each year, the Contractor shall provide to the Department its Health Insurer Fee invoice relating to the premiums paid to the Contractor under this contract.
+The Contractor shall also provide any additional supporting documentation relating to the Health Insurer Fee requested by the Department. - (E) The Contractor agrees not to pursue legal action whatsoever against the Department or its officers, employees, or agents with respect to the Health Insurer Fee.